 Why is Charles Taze Russell famous?

-Charles Taze Russell was the founder and first leader of the Jehovah’s Witnesses Christian denomination.
+Charles Taze Russell was the founder and first leader of the Jehovah’s Witnesses, a Christian denomination.

 When did Charles Taze Russell live?